Undescended Testicles: A Hidden Problem in Dogs

-1. What is cryptorchidism?
+1. What is Cryptorchidism?

 This condition describes dogs that have one or both testicles which are undescended.
 This means they are not where they should be i.e. in the scrotum.

 At birth, the testicles reside in the puppy's abdomen near the kidney area.
-By 2 months old, the puppy's testicles should migrate into his scrotum, which is their rightful and final destination.
+By about 2 months old, the puppy's testicles should migrate into his scrotum, which is their rightful and final destination.

 If only one testicle is retained, the condition is described as unilateral cryptorchidism.